uwa-channels/uwa-channels.github.io/content/docs/code_contribution.md

 ## Acknowledgments

-This guide was inspired by the excellent [UnderwaterAcoustics.jl CONTRIBUTING](https://github.com/org-arl/UnderwaterAcoustics.jl/blob/master/CONTRIBUTING.md), as well as the contribution guidelines from `NumPy`, `SciPy`, and MathWorks.
+This guide was inspired by the excellent [`UnderwaterAcoustics.jl` contributing guide](https://github.com/org-arl/UnderwaterAcoustics.jl/blob/master/CONTRIBUTING.md), as well as the contribution guidelines from `NumPy`, `SciPy`, and MathWorks.

 *Happy hacking -- may your channels be peaceful and your SNR high!*